weishwu/isoformSwitchAnalyzeR/README.md

 ### 2. Prediction of protein domains
 #### 2.1 Pfam
-* Web-server: Use default parameters and the amino acid fasta file (_AA.fasta).
+* Use default parameters and the amino acid fasta file (_AA.fasta).
 If the webserver is used you need to copy/paste the result part of the mail you receive into an empty plain text document (notepad, sublimetext, TextEdit or similar (not Word)) and save that to a plain text (txt) file.
 The path to that file should be supplied.
 If a stand-alone version was used, just supply the path to the result file.
 A more detailed walkthrough is found under details in the documentation of the analyzePFAM() function (?analyzePFAM).
 * command-line manual: http://avrilomics.blogspot.com/2015/08/pfamscanpl.html
 * download database files from: ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release
 * Results are different from the web-server results.